Attorney Re-Registration

 Can I pay the re-registration fee for multiple attorneys?

-Can I remain in active status if my Supreme Judicial Court status is inactive?
+Can I remain in active status if my Supreme Judicial Court status is inactive or retired?